 The Minor in Somatics provides coursework of special interest to Health Sciences, Nursing, and Education majors who aim to work in helping professions and facilitate movement awareness/change.
 Music, Acting, and Dance performance students in the Peck School of the Arts will also benefit from learning how to self-monitor physical performance, access the movement imagination, move expressively, and connect meaningfully with an audience.

 Students must meet general university admission requirements to be admitted to any of the undergraduate curricula as a freshman or transfer student.
-Prior to completing 6-8 credits of the Somatics Minor coursework, students must apply for and be accepted into the minor.
+Prior to completing 6-8 credits of the Minor in Somatics' coursework, students must apply for and be accepted into the minor.
+Potential students must have a 2.75 GPA to be accepted into the minor.
 Application consists of:

 - the online application and